Localized Vision-Language Matching for Open-vocabulary Object Detection: Experiments

 \subsection{Results}

-\textbf{COCO dataset.} Table \ref{tab:coco_sota_gen} shows the comparison of our method with several zero-shot approaches and with the state-of-the-art method on open-vocabulary object detection, OVR \cite{zareian2021open}. \modelname outperforms previous zero-shot detection methods, which show weak performance on detecting novel objects.
+\textbf{COCO dataset.} Table \ref{tab:coco_sota_gen} shows the comparison of our method with several zero-shot and open-vocabulary object detection approaches. \modelname outperforms previous zero-shot detection methods, which show weak performance on detecting novel objects.
 In comparison to OVR, we improve by 2.53 AP, 3.4 AP\textsubscript{50} for the novel classes and 3.91 AP, 3.92 AP\textsubscript{50} for the known categories.
 We observe open-vocabulary methods including OVR and our methods have a trade-off between known and novel class performance.
 Our method finds a better trade-off as compared to the previous work.
 It reduces the performance gap on known classes as compared to the Faster R-CNN and improves over the novel classes as compared to all previous works.
 Our method is competitive with recent state-of-the-art methods which use more than $\sim$700 times more image-captions pairs to train, which makes our method data efficient.

 Figure \ref{fig:coco_qual_results} shows some qualitative results of our method compared with the STT-ZSD baseline and OVR.
 Known categories are drawn in green while novel are highlighted in magenta.
 The columns correspond to the ground truth, STT-ZSD, OVR and our method from left to right. \modelname is able to find novel objects with a high confidence, such as the dogs in the first example, the couch in the second and the umbrella in the third one.
 We observe that our method sometimes misclassifies objects with plausible ones, such as the case of the chair in the second example which shares a similar appearance to a couch.
 These examples show a clear improvement of our approach, over the other methods.

-\textbf{VAW dataset.} \modelname successfully generalizes to the VAW benchmark.
-Table \ref{tab:vaw_sota} shows the comparison of our approach to both STT-ZSD and OVR baselines on the test set.
-Our method improves consistently over the other two methods for the novel classes, showing that it can scale to more challenging settings with long-tailed distribution and large number of classes.
+In the supplementary material we include some examples of our method showing the limitations and main cause of errors of \modelname.